neyaadeez/Attendance-Management-System/README.md

 ## Conclusion
 The Attendance Management System is a solution to all problems related to attendance and fee status.
 It reduces manual data entry and provides greater efficiency.
 The user interface is user-friendly and can be easily used by anyone, and all details can only be seen by verified users.
 The system accurately performs all tasks and can be implemented in various colleges and schools.

+## Additional Notes

+- For detailed explanations, please refer to the [AttendanceManagementSystem.pdf](AttendanceManagementSystem.pdf) document.

+- If you encounter any issues or have questions, feel free to contact the project contributors listed in the document.

+Thank you for your interest in the Attendance Management System project!